ropensci-archive/roweb2/content/technotes/2019-12-08-precalculate-vignettes.md

 ### Don't forget to update

 The drawback of this approach is that documents no longer automatically update when the package changes.
 Therefore you should only pre-compute the vignettes and articles that are problematic, and make a note for yourself to re-knit the vignette occasionally, e.g. before a package release.
+Adding a [script](https://github.com/ropensci/eia/blob/master/vignettes/precompile.R) to your vignette folders that does so can be a helpful reminder.